 - Salary includes salary in respect of the post and other payments received by the officer, for example, allowances for special duties. - Benefits in Kind includes expense allowances liable for taxation including for example, travel and mileage expenses.
-For 2021/22 the Council's mileage rate was at or below the HMRC rate so there is deemed to be no benefit received.
-There were no benefits in kind in 2021/22. - Cumbria County Council's Employer's Future Service Rate LGPS 18.4% (current service cost). - Time spent on LGPS as noted above no officers are employed by Cumbria LGPS.
+For 2022/23 the Council's mileage rate was at or below the HMRC rate so there is deemed to be no benefit received.
+There were no benefits in kind in 2022/23. - Cumbria County Council's Employer's Future Service Rate LGPS 18.4% (current service cost). - Time spent on LGPS as noted above no officers are employed by Cumbria LGPS.
 The Fund is therefore charged by Cumbria County Council for the time spent by officers undertaking Scheme work.
-These percentages are the time spent by Senior Officers during 2021/22 on Cumbria LGPS specific work. - During 2021/22 the Director of Finance (S151) of Cumbria County Council of the Fund (J. Crellin) left and was replaced by P. Duke.
-Remuneration of these officers attributable to the Cumbria Pension Fund is included in the table below. - During 2021/22, in addition to the Remuneration of Senior Officers of Cumbria County Council who have significant management responsibilities for Cumbria LGPS, one officer (1FTE) (2020/21:1FTE) received remuneration in the £55,000 £59,999 range however the remuneration of this Officer in respect of work undertaken on behalf of the Fund was less than £50,000 during the year. - From May 2017, the Chair of the Cumbria Pensions Committee has been entitled to a special responsibility allowance.
-In 2021/22 this allowance was £7,301.
+These percentages are the time spent by Senior Officers during 2022/23 on Cumbria LGPS specific work. - During 2022/23 the Director of Finance (S151) of Cumbria County Council of the Fund left and was replaced by an interim Acting Director of Finance (S151).
+Costs for the Acting Director of Finance were paid to an employment agency and therefore the Officer did not meet the definition of an employee of the Council.
+The cost attributable to the Pension Fund for the interim Acting Director of Finance (S151) in 2022/23 was £5,003 and is noted for completeness only. - During 2022/23, in addition to the Remuneration of Senior Officers of Cumbria County Council who have significant management responsibilities for Cumbria LGPS, one officer (1FTE) (2021/22:1FTE) received remuneration (excluding pension contributions) in the £55,000 - £59,999 range however the remuneration (excluding pension contributions) of this Officer in respect of work undertaken on behalf of the Fund was less than £50,000 during the year.

+- From May 2017, the Chair of the Cumbria Pensions Committee has been entitled to a special responsibility allowance.
+In 2022/23 this allowance was £7,502.
 This cost is charged to Cumbria LGPS. - Other Members of the Pensions Committee and Local Pension Board are not remunerated for their attendance.